Nestor Archival: Early career

-Cebu City Council (2001–2010, 2013–2016)
+Cebu City Council (1995–1998, 2001–2010, 2013–2016)

-Archival first ran for public office in 1995 but was unsuccessful in his bid for Barangay Captain of Talamban, Cebu City.
-He joined affiliated the Bando Osmeña – Pundok Kauswagan (BOPK) in 2000, and was subsequently elected to the Cebu City Council in 2001 to represent the 1st (North) District, securing re-election in 2004 and 2007 to serve three consecutive terms.
+Archival first ran for public office in 1994, but was unsuccessful in his bid for Barangay Captain of Talamban, Cebu City.
+He then ran for the Cebu City Council in 1995 under the slate of then-Mayor Alvin Garcia and won a seat representing the 1st (North) District.
+Archival ran for re-election as an affiliate of President Joseph Estrada's Laban ng Makabayang Masang Pilipino (LAMMP), but placed 9th and lost.

+After Garcia bolted Bando Osmeña – Pundok Kauswagan (BOPK) to found Kugi Uswag Sugbo (KUSUG) along with incumbent councilors allied with former Mayor Tomas Osmeña, the latter was advised to recruit the top-ranked losing 1998 councilor candidate for BOPK's 2001 lineup.
+As a result, Archival joined BOPK in 2000, successfully returned to the city council in 2001 as part of a BOPK sweep of local elected positions, and later secured re-election in 2004 and 2007 for three consecutive terms.
 Due to term limits, he did not seek re-election in 2010.

 In the 2013 elections, Archival was once again elected as city councilor, ranking first among North District candidates with 106,135 votes, and sixth overall in the Council behind the top five candidates from the more populous South (2nd) District.

 During his tenure as councilor, Archival opted to donate his government salary to fund scholarships for underprivileged students.
 In 2001, he also established the Nestor Archival Rescue and Fire (NARF) Brigade, a volunteer organization composed of firefighters, paramedics, and other first responders.

 2016 vice mayoral campaign

-On October 15, 2015, Archival filed his Certificate of Candidacy for Vice Mayor before the Cebu City COMELEC for the 2016 elections, together with his running-mate and mayoral candidate Tomas Osmeña and the rest of the BOPK lineup.
+On October 15, 2015, Archival filed his Certificate of Candidacy for Vice Mayor before the Cebu City COMELEC for the 2016 elections, together with his running-mate and mayoral candidate, Tomas Osmeña, and the rest of the BOPK lineup.
 Archival was challenging incumbent Vice Mayor Edgardo Labella, who was running for re-election along with incumbent Mayor Mike Rama, after both defeated Osmeña's tandem in 2013.

 On May 10, 2016, Archival lost to Labella by 29,864 votes.
 Osmeña, however, defeated Rama by 33,894 votes and was proclaimed Mayor of Cebu City.